Timothy (song): Unexpected success

 "Timothy" attracted little attention when it was first released, in large part because Scepter Records did not promote the record.
 Soon, however, it became popular among young listeners who were able to deduce Timothy's fate from the lyrics.
 Only as the song became more frequently requested did radio stations begin to take note of it and its unsettling subject matter.
 Then, just as Holmes and the Buoys had expected, the song started getting banned.

 Under normal circumstances, a radio ban would be considered the "kiss of death" for a single's prospects on the US Billboard music charts, which at that time were based heavily on radio airplay.
 Yet "Timothy" had already attracted such a great following that as some radio stations banned the song, competing stations would pick it up to meet the demand.
 As a result, instead of dropping off as expected, it continued slowly moving up the Billboard Hot 100 chart.

-Once they realized they had a hit record on their hands, Scepter Records executives tried to claim that Timothy was really a mule, not a person, in order to get radio stations that had banned the song to reconsider.
+Once they realized they had a hit record on their hands, Scepter Records executives tried to claim that Timothy was a mule, not a person, in order to get radio stations that had banned the song to reconsider.
 When asked about this claim, however, Holmes refused to play along with the Scepter executives.
 Even so, "Timothy" kept climbing the chart, finally peaking at number 17.
 Holmes' entrepreneurial approach to songwriting had worked better than he, the Buoys, or Scepter Records ever expected.

-To appease the stations that banned the song, Scepter created two promotional singles with the original version on the A-sides and one of two differently edited versions on the B-sides.
+To appease stations that banned the song, Scepter created two promotional singles with the original version on the A-sides and one of two differently edited versions on the B-sides.
 One edit revises the lyric "My stomach was full as it could be" to "Both of us fine as we could be".
 The second version includes the "stomach" lyric but bleeps out the word "hell" in the second verse.
 The record labels (in black and white for promotional issues) indicate these versions under the song title as "Revised Lyric" (SDR-12275) and "Edited, Bleeped Out" (SDJ-12275), respectively.
 There is no known version with both edits in the same mix.

 The success of "Timothy" and its writer's methods may have worked too well for the Buoys' sake.
 Although Scepter did re-sign the band to record an album, they were left with the problem of how to follow up on a hit song as unusual as "Timothy".
-Ultimately the Buoys proved unable to duplicate that feat, although they did manage one more minor hit with "Give Up Your Guns" (also co-written by Holmes) before disbanding; two of the members of the Buoys went on to form Dakota, a band that had a modest following in the 1980s.
-Meanwhile, Holmes himself continued his career as a songwriter and, by the end of the decade, also as a successful recording artist in his own right, having two top-ten hits in "Escape (The Piña Colada Song)" in late 1979 and "Him" in 1980.
+Ultimately, the Buoys proved unable to duplicate that feat, though they did manage one minor hit with "Give Up Your Guns" (also co-written by Holmes) before disbanding.
+Two of the Buoys went on to form Dakota, a band with a modest following in the 1980s.
+Meanwhile, Holmes continued his career as a songwriter and, by the end of the decade, as a successful recording artist in his own right, having two top-ten hits with "Escape (The Piña Colada Song)" in late 1979 and "Him" in 1980.